venenux/alpine-wiki/documents/alpine-newbie-qemu-virtualization.md

 ### QEMU setup for simple virtualization

-The program can be used no matter if you have hardware support or not in its simples way, of couse is the most slow way to use emulation but runs on any system.
+The program can be used no matter if you have hardware support or not in its simplest way, of couse is the most slow way to use emulation but runs on any system.
 For advanced usage with KVM and hardware support forward to the next mayor section [QEMU with KVM and hardware virtualization](#qemu-with-kvm-and-hardware-virtualization).